 Depending on your infrastructure components, you may benefit from auto-scaling tools that will help you automatically scale up/down your nodes as needed.
 For instance, for Kubernetes, here is a guide to set up a Horizontal Pod Autoscaler.

 TraefikEE makes sure your data is safe.
-Nodes discuss using GRPC and encrypt their communication using a two way SSL authentication.
+Nodes discuss using GRPC and encrypt their communication using mutual TLS.

 On top of that, not only having two separate planes for handling different responsibilities improves the resilience of your cluster, but it also improves its security: nodes in the control plane are not exposed to the outside, making an attack against your infrastructure more difficult.